Nice3point/RevitExtensions/Contributing.md

 ## Prerequisites for Compiling RevitExtensions

-1. DotNet 6 SDK or newer
+- .Net 6 SDK or newer
-2. Visual Studio 2022 / JetBrains Rider 2021.3 or newer
+- Visual Studio 2022 / JetBrains Rider 2021.3 or newer

+## Life cycle

+Revit version support - 5 years.

+Package version format:

+RevitVersion.MajorVersion.BuildNumber

+- The first field is the Revit version the library was compiled for.
+- The second field is promoted after a new version of Revit is released.
+- The third field is promoted when new extensions are released before publishing to NuGet.